ahmedkaludi/easy-table-of-contents/README.txt

 == Changelog ==

+= 1.2 04/29/2016 =
+* TWEAK: Remove the font family from styling the TOC title header.
+* TWEAK: Pass the raw title to the `ez_toc_title` filter.
+* BUG: A jQuery 1.12 fix for WordPress 4.5.

 = 1.1 02/24/2016 =
 * FEATURE: Add option to replace header wither alternate header text in the table of content.
 * NEW: Introduce the ez_toc_filter.